Measure by measure

 And he said to them, “Is a lamp brought in to be put under a basket, or under a bed, and not on a stand?
 For nothing is hidden except to be made manifest; nor is anything secret except to come to light.
 If anyone has ears to hear, let him hear.”
 And he said to them, “pay attention to what you hear: with the measure you use, it will be measured to you, and still more will be added to you.
 For to the one who has, more will be given, and from the one who has not, even what he has will be taken away.”

 The lamp under the basket is an image that anyone who has spent any time in a church will recognize.
 It seems like a rather silly metaphor because the picture it paints is nonsensical.
 There is absolutely no reason why anyone would take a lamp, which would have been a light by fire in that time, and place it under a basket.
 Not only would the basket have covered the light, but the basket could have caught fire.
 The picture we see is not so much about the light and the basket or a fire, but it is about purpose.
 There is a reason why a person lights a lamp.
-This is not something done without a purpose, which is to provide some kind of necessary illumination.
+This is not something done without a reason, which is to provide some kind of necessary illumination.
 In this context, the lamp and the basket are at odds regarding that purpose.
 Where the lamp is there to shine, the basket is there to dim.
 A person who puts a basket over a lamp stifles the purpose of its light, and that light will lessen.
 In fact, if the lamp is covered enough, that lamp will go out for lack of oxygen as fuel.

 When we look at this passage now, the illustration gains meaning.
 Jesus is speaking about the light in us, and that light has a purpose.
 Our options are to shine the light or cover it.
 If we shine that light, the Lord will cause even greater illumination in return.
 He is measuring how we share our light and rewarding us accordingly.
 By the same token, those who decide to cover their light and keep it for themselves will end up with loss.
 We cannot expect God to reward us for being unfaithful stewards of the precious gift He has given us.
 We cannot expect him to give us more if we are unfaithful with what we have now.
 He expects that we would value this treasure and chase an increase.
 The way that we do that is by letting the light in us do what it was purposed to do.
 When we do that, God causes us to shine even brighter.
-When we decide to darken and dim that light, God causes it grow darker, and it might even go out.
+When we decide to darken and dim that light, God causes it to grow darker, and it might even go out.

 Rom.
 12:3-8